pnp/cli-microsoft365/docs/docs/cmd/spo/file/file-rename.md

 : The URL of the site where the file is located

 `-s, --sourceUrl <sourceUrl>`
-: Site-relative URL of the file to rename
+: The server- or site-relative URL of the file to rename

 `-t, --targetFileName <targetFileName>`
 : New file name of the file